Reasons for Uncertified Results in Duolingo English Test (DET)

 What room and lighting issues can make your DET Uncertified?

-The webcam sees your room for the full hour.
-Anything it sees, the AI sees.
-In 2026, the DET is officially a two-camera exam.
-Your computer webcam handles one view.
-A smartphone or tablet, set up as a secondary camera, handles the other.
+A phone or tablet, set up as a secondary camera, shows the other.
 If either camera flags a problem, your result is at risk.

 Face and lighting.